huwlloyd-mmu/MMU_Games_Visit_Day/index.md

 ## Finally...

 There is an issue with this; the bullet array keeps getting bigger and bigger because we add bullets but never remove them.
 We could fix this by removing bullets which have travelled off the top of the screen.
-You could do this by adding the following two lines of code just before the __for__ loop.
+You could do this by adding the following two lines of code just before the __for__ loop which updates and draws the bullets.
 The __shift__ function takes the first element of an array, discards it and shifts everything down one.
 Note this only checks the first element of the array, but only one bullet can go off screen at a time, and it is always the first one in the array.

 ```js
    if (bullets.length > 0 && bullets[0].y < -8 )